MicrosoftDocs/power-platform/power-platform/admin/set-up-export-application-insights.md

    > [!div class="mx-imgBorder"]
    > ![Select an environment](media/data-export-application-insights-select-environment.png "Select an environment")

-4. Choose the Azure subscription, resource group, and Application Insights environment<!--note from editor: The image shows it as "Application Insights instance," but if you want to call it an environment instead, these strings would be fine formatted generically.
-If we want to quote the UI directly though, this can be "Choose the Azure **Subscription**, **Resource group**, and **Application Insights instance**..."-->, and then select **Create**.
+4. Choose the Azure subscription, resource group, and Application Insights environment, and then select **Create**.
 You must have contributor, writer, or admin rights to the Application Insights environment.
 Typically, one production environment or tenant maps to one Application Insights environment.

    > [!div class="mx-imgBorder"]
    > ![Data export Application Insights details](media/data-export-application-insights-details.png "Data export Application Insights details")